 Abstract

 We all know what an aircraft looks like, but does a computer?
 A seemingly simple task that can be carried out by individuals at age two, poses a complex problem to modern technology.
 Machine learning is a relatively new field with little research but already boasts claim to many applications such as driverless cars and face recognition systems.
-The development of object recognition is the center of many companies’ business models and objectives., making aircraft identification such an interesting topic to research.
+The development of object recognition is the center of many companies’ business models and objectives, making aircraft identification such an interesting topic to research.

-Eareusing Histogram of Gradients to create feature descriptors.describe the orientation of a gradient within an image subsection Support Vector Machines are passedwith labels for trainingare trained by providing existing images of aircraft and ground.
-Once training is completed, the support vector machine accepts a test set and returns predictions .
-However, when searching for aircraft in larger images, accuracy drastically decreases.
-To 50-60%. a smaller Search area parameters are provided by the user.on test data with associated probabilities.
+Existing images of ground and aircraft are pre-processed using Histogram of Gradients to create feature descriptors.
+Feature descriptors describe the orientation of a gradient within an image subsection.
+Support Vector Machines are passed feature descriptors with labels for training.
+Once training is completed, the support vector machine accepts a test set and returns predictions.
+Large image search takes a large image and looks within a smaller area for aircraft.
+Search area parameters are provided by the user.

-The results obtained from cross validation shows accuracy of 100% when identifying standalone aircraft. filling the whole frame However, when searching for aircraft in larger images, accuracy drastically decreases to around 55% as some aircraft are overlooked.This demonstrates how new machine learning applications are.
+The results obtained from cross validation show an accuracy of 100% when identifying standalone aircraft.
+However, when searching for aircraft in larger images, accuracy drastically decreases to around 55% as some aircraft are overlooked.
 After optimization, the system used to identify aircraft can be applied to other identification problems with possible military and commercial uses.

 List of Symbols